 Ways to Boost Patient Loyalty

-With all that in mind, here are five steps your organization can take to improve patient loyalty and maintain it over time:
+With all that in mind, here are five steps your organization can take to improve patient loyalty in healthcare and maintain it over time.

 1. Familiarize yourself with the factors driving or hindering patient loyalty within your organization.

 One of the best ways to determine what factors are playing a role in determining patient loyalty within your organization is to conduct surveys and interviews with patients.
 Be sure to ask patients about the quality of care they receive, affordability, insurance coverage and any other factors that may be affecting their decision to continue receiving services from your organization.
 Many questions asked for HCAHPS or other patient satisfaction surveys address variables that drive reimbursement, but may not include considerations that are important to current or prospective patients.